 Your loan servicer handles all the billing regarding your student loan, so your payments will be made directly to them.
 Refer to “Who is servicing your loans” to determine who your loan servicer is.
 You WILL NOT make these payments to GTCC, we are here to connect you to the servicer of your loans during your repayment.
 Create a login for your loan servicer’s website so you can stay up to date!

 There are several repayment plans available to student loan borrowers.
 If you don’t choose a plan, then you will be automatically enrolled in the standard repayment plan, which will have your loan entirely paid off in 10 years.
-This is the best plan for paying off your loans with the least amount of interest accrued.
 However many students are looking into other repayment options, such as Income-Driven repayment.

 If you’d like to repay your federal student loans under an income-driven plan, you need to fill out an application.
-Click apply now or visit studentloans.gov today!
+Click apply now!

 Why not use the Repayment Estimator created by the federal government?
 This can help you plan for your loan payment amounts as well as help you pick the best repayment plan for you.
 Before you borrow more loans, you may want to see what your payments already look like.
 For a more exact amount, contact your loan servicer!

 What if I Can’t Afford My Payments?

 The WORST thing you can do is ignore your payments if you are having trouble.
-If you fail to make payments for 270 days, or 9 months, then your loans will be considered in default, and will be reported to the credit bureaus accordingly.
+If you fail to make payments for 270 days, or 9 months, then your loans will be considered in default.
 The consequences of default are severe: